 3. Fill in each of the fields in the template (service/product, description, quantity, unit cost, and total).

 What Fields are Included in this Free Template?

-The service or product information in your template should be filled in with the basic name of the service you provided.
-For example, residential painting.
+The service or product information in your template should be filled in with the basic name of the service you provided, like residential painting.

 The description should give more details about the service you are charging the client for, like “home office, two coats of paint.”

-Quantity refers to the number of like services or products you will be charging the client for.
+Quantity refers to the number of like services or products you’ll charge the client for.
 You would only charge for more than one quantity of the same service.